Question 1:

 Class rule E.2.3(a) states:

-The World Sailing Equipment Rules of Sailing define modification as (ERS C.7.2): “Work resulting in a change to the original condition.” and fairing as (ERS C.7.1(h)): “The addition and/or removal of material to alter the shape.”
+The World Sailing Equipment Rules of Sailing 2025 - 2028 define modification as (ERS C.7.2): “Work resulting in a change to the original condition.” and fairing as (ERS C.7.1(i)): “The addition and/or removal of material to alter the shape.”

 Accordingly, the addition of a section to the keel (3D printed or otherwise) is fairing which is a form of modification as it alters the shape therefore changing the original condition and is prohibited.